JWIG User Manual

 These gaps can be placed within text and tags, as if they were themselves tags.
 Gaps placed like this are called template gaps.
 When executed, the code in the code gaps is evaluated, and the resulting values are inserted in place of the gaps.

 A named gap is written using the syntax <[name]>.
 The gap name must be a legal Java identifier.
 Named gaps can also be placed inside tags, as the values of attributes.
-The syntax for this is to write the name of the gap enclosed in square brackets where you would normally write an attribute value enclosed in single or double quotes.
 For example, <a href=[LINK]> is an anchor start tag whose href attribute is a gap named LINK.

-Named gaps are filled using the plug operator:
+Named gaps are filled using the plug operation:

 Building XML templates using plug